-If you have access to audio files, at the footer of any plan is a Media Player button.
-Tap that to open the full screen player.
+If you have access to audio files, at the footer of any plan is a Media Player.
+Tap that to open the full-screen player.
 The media player is built with lots of features designed specifically to help church musicians learn their music most effectively.

 Skip Songs in Playlists

-To mark a file as skipped, just swipe it to the left.
-Once you see the green Skip label fully appear, you can stop swiping.
+To skip a song, just swipe it to the left.
+Once you see Skip label fully appear, you can stop swiping.
 Your song will bounce back into place, briefly reveal a checkbox to show it was successful, and the file name will be grayed out.
-When playing your plan, it will skip over that file and play the next enabled track.
-To unskip it, swipe left again.
+When you listen to the playlist, it will skip over that file and play the next enabled track.
+To unskip the song, swipe left again until you see Play.

-This feature is especially smart, because songs you've skipped on the website's media player will automatically be skipped in the app, and songs you skip in the app will then show as skipped on the web!
+Songs you've skipped on the web media player will automatically be skipped in the app, and songs you skip in the app will then show as skipped on the web!

 Download All Files

-Your audio files are downloaded & temporarily stored (cached) in the app until 30 days after the date of the plan it was used for.
-However, you can manually remove files that you've downloaded, if you need to free up space on your device.
-See this article for more on managing cached files.
+Your audio files are downloaded and temporarily stored (cached) in the app until 30 days after the date of the plan it was used for.
+However, you can manually remove files that you've downloaded if you need to free up space on your device.

-If you have loaded the player, then opened the media player for another plan, you'll see an option to load that new playlist instead.
+If you are listening to a song from one plan and then opened the media player for another plan, you'll see an option to load the new playlist instead.

-If you've linked YouTube videos to your song arrangements, can play them in the Media Player when it's in full screen mode.
+If you've linked YouTube videos to your song arrangements, you can play them in the Media Player when it's in full screen mode.
 Once you go to the Mini Player, leave the app, or lock your phone, videos will not be able to play.
 As your playlist moves from an audio file to a YouTube video, you'll hear a notification indicating that you'll need to open the app to play it, then it will continue playing the next audio file in your playlist.
-(NOTE: This feature is only supported for devices with iOS 10 or higher)